Milo exemplifies the message of the first Sunday of Advent. He’s the most hopeful creature I’ve ever had the luck to meet.

 I love December—Christmas and Yule and the solstice.
 It is a cozy month to take stock and get ready to start again, get ready for the light.

-For me, the First Sunday of Advent is about being ready for and open to good things in the coming year.
+For me, the First Sunday of Advent is about getting ready for and open to good things in the coming year.
 It is about maintaining hope in the face of despair, which is a challenge when democracy is crumbling, and the planet’s on fire.

 So, this season, in particular, I’m grateful that Milo expects, anticipates good things.
 He is always ready.
 He reminds me how to hope.